skylight-hq/skylight.digital/_projects/ct_ece_reporter.md

   </p>

   <p>
-    In recognizing that accurate data is at the heart of truly understanding the impact of existing programs, making funding decisions and planning for the future, OEC decided to focus on improving their existing data collection tools and systems starting with the Early Childhood Information System (ECIS).
+    Recognizing that accurate data is at the heart of truly understanding the impact of existing programs, making funding decisions, and planning for the future, OEC decided to focus on improving their existing data collection tools and systems starting with the Early Childhood Information System (ECIS).
 ECIS is used by early care and education providers to gather and store important data about children in their care.
-However, it poses a number of usability challenges to providers including barriers around updating or correcting existing data, the existence of duplicate records and identification (ID) numbers per child, and unused reporting features due to inaccurate data.
+However, it poses a number of usability challenges to providers, including barriers around updating or correcting existing data, the existence of duplicate records and identification (ID) numbers per child, and unused reporting features due to inaccurate data.